 2. Hard Money Loans

-Hard money loans are short-term loans provided by private lenders, often used for house flipping or quick property purchases.
-These loans are secured by the property itself, rather than the borrower’s creditworthiness.
+Hard money loans are short-term loans from private lenders, most commonly used for house flipping or fast property acquisitions.
+The loan is secured by the property itself rather than your credit score.

-Hard money loans typically come with higher interest rates, ranging from 8% to 15%, and shorter repayment terms, usually 6–24 months.
-Additionally, lenders may charge origination fees of 1%–3% of the loan amount.
+These loans come with higher interest rates, typically 8% to 15%, and short repayment windows usually running 6 to 24 months.
+Lenders also charge origination fees of 1% to 3% of the loan amount.

 - Benefits: These loans are ideal for investors who need quick access to capital and plan to sell the property within a short time frame.